waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate Solution:** I will now use the '💬' emoji to mark non-blocking, dialogue-only NPCs.
 My pathfinder does not recognize this emoji, so it will not treat them as obstacles.
 - **Long-Term Goal:** I need to update the `path_and_execute` tool to have more sophisticated logic, allowing it to differentiate between blocking and non-blocking markers instead of relying on this workaround.

-# Map Marker To-Do
-- Next time on SproutTower1F, add marker at (9, 15): `🚪 To VioletCity (23, 5)`

 ## Tool Discrepancy (Turn 28952)
 - `find_reachable_unseen_tiles` reported (37, 15) as reachable.
 - `path_and_execute` failed to find a path to it.
-- **Conclusion:** `find_reachable_unseen_tiles` has a logic flaw and cannot be fully trusted.
-It likely doesn't account for complex barriers like ledges or water that the pathfinder does.
-Needs debugging.
+- **Conclusion:** `find_reachable_unseen_tiles` had a logic flaw and could not be fully trusted.
+It likely didn't account for complex barriers like ledges or water that the pathfinder does.
+This has since been fixed by integrating the robust pathfinding logic from `path_and_execute`.